Trusted WordPress tutorials, when you need them most.

 By hiding unnecessary blogging features, you can simplify the admin area for yourself and anyone else managing the site.
 This makes it easier to focus on the features you actually need.

-This is especially helpful when working with clients or team members who are new to WordPress.
+This is especially useful when working with clients or team members who are new to WordPress.
 For example, if you’re creating a membership site, removing unused features can reduce confusion and improve usability.

 How to Change the WordPress Homepage

 By default, WordPress displays your latest blog posts on the homepage.
-While this is great for blogs, many non-blogging sites need a customized homepage.
+While this works well for blogs, many non-blogging sites need a customized homepage instead.

 In our experience, setting up a static homepage is one of the first steps when creating a non-blogging website.
 For instance, if you’re building a small business website, you might design a homepage that highlights your most popular products.